 Our experienced consultants can help you at every step of the recruitment process from helping to write a meaningful job description, person specification and recruitment advert or fully designed recruitment pack, through long and short listing, to sitting as a member of the interview panel and drafting an offer letter and contract of employment.
 We can also supply Credo personality tests to help you identify an individual’s preferences, motivational drivers and likely behaviours in the workplace.

 We also work with a number of Fire and Rescue Authorities across the country to sift firefighter applications.

 So whatever your recruitment needs please get in touch with our Employment Team to discuss how we can help you.

-The questionnaire responses are assessed and a report generated that will identify measurements that can be use against behavioural competencies.
+The questionnaire responses are assessed and two reports are generated that will identify measurements that can be use against behavioural competencies:

 These reports will provide a useful sifting tool for the recruitment panel to aid the selection process.
 The commentary from the reports will provide the panel with areas that can be further explored during the panel interview.